 Health and Safety Protocols

-Currently, when indoors, face coverings and physical distancing of six feet are required for everyone.
+Currently, when indoors, face coverings are required for everyone.
+For unvaccinated individuals, both face masks and distancing are required, indoors and outdoors.
 For vaccinated individuals, face coverings and distancing are not required outdoors.
-For unvaccinated individuals, face masks and distancing are required, both indoors and outdoors.

 For those who are on campus, we are taking every precaution to ensure your health and safety, including enhanced cleaning of our spaces.
 Visit the Facilities Management Website for a full list of enhancements.